kfc0105/CSC173-Final-Project/README.md

 ### Know more about the businesses by looking at the quick tips
 After narrowing down the buisnesses, let's look at what are the quick tips about the review.
 Does it say that it has a bad service or some good food suggestions?

+Our goal is to tell a data story about businesses in Reno.
+We first began with letting the user know what are included in the Yelp Dataset that we specifically filtered to Reno.
+By giving the basic summary of the yelp data, it gives the user a sense of what they are going to be able to learn about it.
+Next we included the map visualization which allows the user to navigate and learn more about the statistics and facts about each buesinesses.
+Our web page let's the user be more informed about the businesses with engagement.

 # Requirements